 Sufficient controls are in place to ensure relevant, reliable and accurate reporting.
 The Social and Ethics Committee is responsible to review and recommend for approval the annual sustainability content included in the Integrated Annual Report.
 The Audit and Risk Committee reviews the entire Integrated Annual Report and makes a recommendation to the Board regarding same.
 An external audit and various other assurance processes are used, as disclosed herein, to ensure that information provided to stakeholders is reliable.
 The Board is satisfied with the integrity of its external reports.

 Remgro ensures that the relevant corporate governance disclosures required in terms of King IV, the Integrated Annual Report, Annual Financial Statements and Remgro’s external reports and key mandates and policies are made available to stakeholders, and are published on its intranet and/or its website (as appropriate).
-The Integrated Annual Report, which is a standalone report, only includes an abridged version of the Sustainable Development Report as well as summary financial statements.
-The detailed Sustainable Development Report and Annual Financial Statements in respect of the year under review.
+The Integrated Annual Report, which is a standalone report, only includes an abridged version of the Sustainability Report as well as summary financial statements.
+The detailed Sustainability Report and Annual Financial Statements in respect of the year under review are available on Remgro’s website.
 Remgro furthermore refers to its participation in the JSE Responsible Investment Index, which uses the FTSE Russell ESG Ratings, for disclosure benchmarking.

 Remgro has a fully functional Board that leads and controls the Remgro Group.
 The Board Charter identifies, defines and records the responsibilities, functions and composition of the Board and serves as a reference for new directors.
 All directors of Remgro have endorsed the Board Charter, which is regularly reviewed to guide its effective functioning.